Montréal cultural calendar

 The blockbuster Kent Monkman: History Is Painted by the Victors exhibition at the Montreal Museum of Fine Arts features 40 iconic and monumental paintings by the famed Canadian artist and member of ocêkwi sîpiy (Fisher River Cree Nation).
 Runs to March 8.

 The MMFA blockbuster Richard Avedon: Immortal.
 Portraits of Aging, 1951-2004 exhibition presents some 100 portraits that dramatize the universal experience of aging and how people confront the relentless advance of mortality.
-One of most influential photographers of the 20th century, Avedon sought to represent advancing age in the faces of artists, writers, politicians and performers — including Chet Baker, Samuel Beckett, Toni Morrison, Truman Capote, Duke Ellington, Patti Smith, Jean Renoir — as well as of everyday citizens.
-Runs February 12 to August 9.
+One of most influential photographers of the 20th century, Avedon sought to represent advancing age in the faces of artists, writers, politicians and performers — including Chet Baker, Samuel Beckett, Toni Morrison, Truman Capote, Duke Ellington, Patti Smith and Jean Renoir.
+Runs to August 9.

 Click here for more Montréal museum exhibitions.